anlsys/aml/doc/tutorials/hello_world/hello_world.rst

 Usage
 -----

-Both setup and version APIs is available directly from the main AML header.
+Both the setup and the version APIs are available directly from the main AML header.

 .. code-block:: c

   #include <aml.h>

-Initialization is done by passing pointers to the command line arguments of the program to the library.
+Initialization is done by passing pointers to the command-line arguments of the program to the library.